What is RNIP?

 It is important to note the following:

-- All decisions made by the Community are final and are not subject to appeal.
+- All decisions made by the West Kootenay Rural Community Immigration Pilot are final and are not subject to appeal.

-- Receiving a recommendation from the Community does not guarantee permanent residence.
+- Receiving a recommendation from the West Kootenay Rural Community Immigration Pilot does not guarantee permanent residence.
 Immigration, Refugees and Citizenship Canada has sole authority to approve or refuse all applications for permanent residency.